 Pulp has recently released the first version of a new set of plugins that enable users to manage Python packages0.
 With these plugins, it is currently possible to upload Python packages to repositories, copy packages between repositories, delete packages from repositories, and publish repositories. pip can be used from a consumer machine to install the packages once the repository is published.
 The Pulp team is currently working on adding support for synchronizing packages from PyPI.

 We would love to see Katello add support for this new content type.
 I'd be happy to offer assistance if it is needed.

-#1 Updated by Eric Helms about 4 years ago
+#1 Updated by Eric Helms over 4 years ago

 - Category set to 91